ArsCodeAmatoria/HaskQ/DEPLOY.md

 # Deploying HaskQ to Vercel

-This guide provides instructions for deploying the HaskQ monorepo to Vercel.
-The monorepo contains three main applications:
+This guide provides instructions for deploying the HaskQ applications to Vercel.
+The repository contains three main applications:

 1. **Landing Page** - The main website
 2. **Documentation** - The Docusaurus-based documentation site